without Internet Explorer,

 From a subjective standpoint I like this album far more than The Adversary, but if you look at it subjectively the redeeming qualities of the album do not compete with the shear technicality of The Adversary.

 Australian technical deathcore band Thy Art is Murder achieved renowned success with their debut full-length album, The Adversary, in 2010 after having a troublesome start to their career in 2005.
-The band did away with their original vocalist who was replaced by Chris McMahon for their debut effort, and this time around guitarist Gary Markowski has found himself terminated from the group and replaced due to allegedly stealing from his band mates.
+The band did away with their original vocalist who was replaced by Chris McMahon for their debut effort, and this time around guitarist Gary Markowski has found himself terminated from the group.
 Bassist Mick Low also quit the band in 2010 and upon doing so Sean Delander took over bass duties, to which he passed off his guitarist placement, along with Markowski's open spot, to newcomers Tom Brown and Andy Marsh.
 With a rearranged line-up that includes two founding members, two new additions and one vocalist who lands in the middle of it all, what is the ultimate outcome of Thy Art is Murder's second full-length, Hate?

 To be completely honest, the album artwork is what drew me initially to this release.
 It is one of the greatest pieces of artwork I've come across on recent releases and being an artist myself, I fully appreciate the amount of detail and atmosphere that is present in it.
 In this case, the artwork really helps to depict the storytelling in the lyrics presented on Hate, especially in the track "Infinite Forms" which paints the picture of this abominable and ever-changing, growing demon that coats the world in fire, destruction and disease.
 However, that being said, from start to finish the formula on this material is a direct copy and paste project from The Adversary (reviewed here) with minor changes included.